gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 underlying function [@2011-deisenroth], such that a cost defined as some sum of weighted differences between points is minimised [@1997-atkeson].

-GPs will be discussed in a later section.

-### The problem of making long term predictions
+### Making Long Term Predictions

-This next problem relates to how, given that the model is known for example through the methods discussed in the previous section, long term predictions of the environment's state progression can be made.
-In [@2011-deisenroth] it is stated that there are two main methods that have been utilised: sampling based trajectory prediction nd deterministic approximate inference.
+This next problem relates to how, given that the model is known, for example, through the methods discussed in the previous section, long term predictions of the environment's state progression can be made.
+In [@2011-deisenroth] it is stated that there are two main methods that have been used: sampling based trajectory prediction and deterministic approximate inference.

 The former of these can be best thought of as recursively evaluating the